Frequently asked questions

 Is it possible to attend the course but not take the final exam?

 Yes, it is possible to attend the course and not take the final exam.
 The exam is not obligatory but included in the course fee.
-Therefore the course fee stays the same, no matter if you take the exam or not.
+The course fee will not be reduced if you decide to skip the exam.

 Is it possible to take the exam without having attended the course?